Skip to main content

 Privacy Considerations

-Data collection: eSIM providers (like Airalo, Holafly) collect standard usage data—your email, payment info, data usage stats.
+Data collection: eSIM providers (like Saily, Holafly) collect standard usage data—your email, payment info, data usage stats.
 Read their privacy policies if you’re concerned, but this is no different from traditional carriers.

 Carrier partnerships: Your eSIM connects through local carrier networks.
 Those carriers can theoretically see your browsing activity unless you use encryption (HTTPS sites, VPNs).